bugranaimacar/recordcomputerspecs/README.md

 # recordcomputerspecs
-A programme that records computer unique ids to sql
+A program that records computer unique ids to sql